 Food & Drink

-Using the bounties of the Nile Valley, you’ll find yourself surrounded by a gastronomic heaven.
-You’ll sample a variety of local dishes on your trip, but read on for tips when dining in Egypt, and delicacies you must try:
+You’ll sample a variety of local dishes on your trip, but read on for tips when dining out in Europe, and delicacies you must try in every country.

 If you did not purchase EF Ultimate Break Optional Excursions before the trip began, you can log into your Online Account and do so on tour.
 You can also talk to your Tour Director on tour and they can help you get enrolled.
 If you’d like to plan something else during your free time, connect with your Tour Director before doing so; they sometimes arrange extra activities for the group during free time.
 Prices for these optional excursions will increase on tour, so please check your online account for available add-ons.

 Note: If you want to visit sites like the Anne Frank House during your free time, make sure to book your ticket in advance. check with your Tour Director before the tour for the best time and date to do so.